What can I do with a degree in criminal justice?

 What do I do to apply to the program?

-The CJ Program has no special admissions, so you can enter any quarter.
-Click the 'apply now' link at the right to get started on your application for admission to the college.
+The CJ program has no special admissions, so you can enter any quarter.
+Click the 'Apply Now to WCC' link at the right to get started on your application for admission to the college.